MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/roadmap.md

 ## Distribution service

-* Re-release builds.
-You will be able to select a release, and re-release it to an additional distribution group, without needing to download or re-upload the binary package.
-* Support for release to Apple Store and Testflight.
-You can create new stores that target release to the production Apple Store or beta TestFlight service.
-* Support for release to Windows Store.
-You can create new stores that target release to the production Windows Store.
 * Native Apps.
-You will be able to view and install apps via a dedicated native app experience.
+You will be able to view and install apps via a dedicated native app experience available for iOS, Android and UWP
 * Automatic iOS device provisioning.